Book Review – It Ends with Us

 Sometimes it is the one who loves you who hurts you the most.

 Ryle and Lily’s relationship should never have happened.
 They had no chemistry.
 Lily is still in love with Atlas, her first love, but doesn’t tell Ryle about him.
-Ryle didn’t really want to get into a relationship and has a traumatic past he only reveals after being forced to.
+Ryle didn’t really want to get into a relationship and has a traumatic past, which he only reveals after being forced to.
 Tell me how this isn’t doomed to fail?

 Atlas is still in love with Lily and has built his entire business around her, but he cannot tell her this.
 Instead, when he sees her again, he tells her he’s in a steady relationship.
 Great!

-Alyssa, Ryle’s sister and Lily’s best friend, seems to know what her brother can be like because of his traumatic past but fails to warn her best friend.
+Alyssa, Ryle’s sister and Lily’s best friend, seems to know what her brother can be like because of his traumatic past, but fails to warn her best friend.

 The book’s only redeeming feature is the ending and Lily’s evolving relationship with her mother.
 Through her own experience, she comes to understand her mother’s position.
-The reader might come away with a little more understanding of abuse victims than before reading it.
+The reader might come away with a little more understanding of abuse victims than before.
 We are all so convinced, as Lily is, that we’d never let ourselves get into such a situation, but no one can be sure.
 It isn’t a black-and-white situation; it’s grey and shady.
 The author tries to highlight this, albeit it could have been executed better.

 Leave a comment